morrisgpeter/Power-Generation-SQL/README.md

 MER - Requirements

-Aneel-Brazil needs to control the distributed generation projects installed in the country.
+Aneel-Brazil needs to control the distributed generation projects installed in the country.<br>
 Each distributed generation unit has:

 - unique identifier code